 There are many different causes of watercraft accidents.
 While most involve the negligence of an individual, other reasons may be entirely unforeseeable.
-Blair County lawyers often see boat accidents caused by:
+Experienced boat wreck lawyers in Blair County often see boat accidents caused by:

 This occurs when a boat overturns in water, due to negligence, weather, or other similar incidents.
 These accidents put occupants at a significant risk of drowning.

 Failure to take necessary precautions to avoid colliding, also implicates a failure to communicate with neighboring vessels properly.
 This could be caused by a boater who is inexperienced, intoxicated, or operating the vessel recklessly.